Back to Delaware

 What This Bill Does

-• Requires the Commission to create a training program for certified electric suppliers covering sales, consumer protection, and other relevant topics.
+• Requires the Public Service Commission to create a training program so electric suppliers understand sales laws, consumer protection rules, and other matters deemed appropriate by the Commission.

 Who It Names or Affects